Victorian Railways PL type carriage: 1942 Hospital carriages, 1951 Jubilee Train

-After World War II concluded, it is possible that in 1947 the Hospital Train may have returned to passenger service for a few years.
-However, that is unlikely, given the later conversion to the Jubilee Train which would have required near-empty shells.
+It is possible that the Hospital Train returned to passenger service for a few years after 1947, but that is unlikely, given the later conversion to the Jubilee Train which would have required near-empty shells.
 If any of the cars did revert, 57BPL and 82BPL are the most likely candidates, because they were different from the rest.

-In 1950-51, the carriages had berths removed, making them empty shells.
-Therefore, they were best-suited for rebuilding into the Jubilee Train, celebrating 50 years of Federation.
+In 1950-51, the carriages had berths removed, making them empty shells, and were rebuilt into the Jubilee Train, which celebrated 50 years of Federation.
 The carriages were repainted externally into green with gold and paired with locomotive N 430, painted in a similar livery.
 Locomotive N 432 at the Newport Railway Museum has been repainted into the Jubilee livery for many years, even though that engine never wore the green and gold scheme in service.

 The Jubilee train was fitted internally with a series of displays of state produce and examples of achievements, and was run across most lines in both suburban and country areas to allow locals in 66 towns to explore and learn.
 The train ran first to South Australia between July 30 and October 7, 1951.
 Following that, it was transferred back to Victoria and continued its journey in "native" territory.

-Four known photographs of the Jubilee train's tour in South Australia are available online:
+Four photographs of the Jubilee Train touring South Australia are available online:

 After the final runs of the Jubilee train, the carriages were restored to normal passenger service.

 72BPL was badly damaged in the fire at Dudley St car sidings on 3 December 1952.